NBA TV: Programming

 On October 11, 2017, it was announced that the Players Only franchise, which made its debut last season on TNT, will show live games on NBA TV, starting October 24, 2017 and every Tuesday after that, for the first half of the 2017–18 season before transitioning to TNT for the remainder of the regular season starting January 23, 2018.
 After the cancellation of Players Only in 2019, Tuesday (first half) and Monday (second half) night games on NBA TV were rebranded as NBA TV Center Court, with Brian Anderson handling the Tuesday night games and Spero Dedes the Monday night games.
 They are joined alongside Greg Anthony and Dennis Scott.
-With TNT moving its marquee games to Tuesdays in 2021 during the NFL regular season (thus avoiding competition with Thursday Night Football), NBA TV Center Court was moved to Monday nights, though it would continue to air select broadcasts on Tuesdays when TNT has other programming commitments.
+With TNT moving its marquee games to Tuesdays in 2021 during the NFL regular season (thus avoiding competition with Thursday Night Football), NBA TV Center Court was moved to Monday nights for most of the season, though it would continue to air select broadcasts on Tuesdays when TNT has other programming commitments.

 Beginning 2021, NBA TV began to broadcast a package of men's and women's Southwestern Athletic Conference (SWAC) college basketball games in February as an observance of Black History Month.
 This marked NBA TV's first broadcasts of college basketball games.

+In October 2025, with the transition to in-house operations, NBA TV announced a revamp of its television and digital programming launching on October 15, with goals for the channel and the NBA apps to become a "24/7 hub" for basketball.
+The new schedule features television simulcasts of Sirius XM NBA Radio shows such as The Starting Lineup and NBA Today.
+The Association serves as NBA TV's new flagship studio show, and will also stream for free on the NBA app.
+The network also acquired rights to various international basketball leagues as part of a partnership with Sportradar, and there are plans to broadcast coverage of high school basketball games under the Future Starts Now banner.
+The channel will continue to air 60 non-exclusive regular season NBA games per-season.